sv3ndk/toy_web_vending_machine/README.md

 - a public VendingMachine API that exposes the item buying features, though actually delegates the execution to the two other WS instead.

-- a Bank WS, basically a container of coins and notes, able to provide change
+- a Bank WS, basically an idempotent container of coins and notes, able to provide change

 - a Stock WS, essentially a container of the sold items.